Damnation (comics): Doctor Strange

-As Hotel Inferno starts to affect the people of Las Vegas, Doctor Strange fought Mephisto in a game of blackjack.
+As Hotel Inferno starts to affect the people of Las Vegas, Doctor Strange confronts Mephisto in a game of blackjack.
 The deal is that Mephisto had to return the souls to Las Vegas if Strange won and that Strange's soul would be claimed if Mephisto won.
-Though Strange won by cheating, Mephisto found out and had Strange tortured.
+Though Strange wins by cheating, Mephisto finds out and has Strange tortured.
 After being tortured, Strange is rescued by Scarlet Witch, Clea and Loki and jump into action when they see the Avengers fighting demons.
-It is later revealed that the rescue was all an illusion and that Clea was a possessed Captain Marvel who posed as her to trick Strange.
-While inside Strange's body, Bats' ghost and Strange's mind find themselves in the Realm Between, where they find the souls of those that Mephisto has trapped while he controls their bodies.
+It is later revealed that the rescue was all an illusion and that Clea was a possessed Captain Marvel, who posed as her to trick Strange.
+Meanwhile, Bats and Strange's mind find themselves in the Realm Between, where they find the souls of those that Mephisto has trapped while he controls their bodies.
 It is here where Strange finds the souls of the Avengers that Mephisto is controlling as well as Dormammu.
 With the souls of the Avengers, Strange's soul plans to find a way out of the Realm Between.
 Strange then manages to find a way to escape the Realm Between and helps the souls of the Avengers return to their bodies.

 Ben Reilly: The Scarlet Spider

 During the rise of Hotel Inferno, Ben Reilly sees the effect that the hotel has caused on the citizens of Las Vegas and springs into action.
-While fighting demons alongside the Midnight Sons, Scarlet Spider gets separated from the group and faces Mephisto, who tries to trick him into giving up his path to redemption.
+While fighting demons alongside the Midnight Sons, Ben is separated from the group and faces Mephisto, who tries to trick him into giving up his path to redemption.
 When Ben refuses, he sends a possessed Kaine Parker after him.
 After a long fight, Ben manages to free Kaine from his possession and convinces him to help defeat Mephisto.

 Iron Fist

 After being separated from the Midnight Sons, Iron Fist is found by Fat Cobra, who takes him to a fight tournament where the star fighter is Orson Randall, a former Iron Fist who died some time ago.
-After discovering what forces him to fight, Danny decides to help Orson escape by fighting in the tournament.
-During this time, the demon fight promoter brings in Danny's long-lost sister Miranda Rand-Kai, who is sent to fight Orson, as well as Fat Cobra's deceased mother.
-After fighting 12 monster demons, Danny and his friends are able to escape, though Orson dies during the fight.
-After sending Miranda, Fat Cobra and his mother to his place, Danny heads out to rejoin the Midnight Sons to defeat Mephisto.
+After discovering what forces him to fight, Danny decides to help Randall escape by fighting in the tournament.
+During this time, the demon fight promoter brings in Danny's long-lost sister Miranda Rand-Kai, who is sent to fight Randall, as well as Fat Cobra's deceased mother.
+After fighting twelve monster demons, Danny and his friends are able to escape, though Randall dies during the fight.
+After sending Miranda, Fat Cobra, and his mother to his place, Danny heads out to rejoin the Midnight Sons to defeat Mephisto.